ldpape/iOLS_test/README.md

-# iOLS_OLS : Iterated Ordinary Least Squares (iOLS) using the "reg" function for any delta>0
+# Selection On Zeros : Testing Procedure

 # /!\ Still preliminary : use at your own risk.
 To install this code into Stata, run the following (requires at least Stata 14) :

->cap ado uninstall iOLS_OLS
+>cap ado uninstall selection_on_zero

->net install iOLS_OLS, from("https://raw.githubusercontent.com/ldpape/iOLS/master/")
+>net install selection_on_zero , from("https://raw.githubusercontent.com/ldpape/selection_on_zero/master/")